karthikathota/Cloud/Azure/Readme.md

 Key Concepts:
 1) Ability of s system to recover from failures.
 Many types of failures can occur in a well defined system like hardware failures, network interruptions, power failures, etc.

+It is achieved by:
+1) Auto Scaling
+2) Avoid single point failures
+3) Multi region deployement

+# Predictability